Olivvvrr/fraud-detection/README.md

 - **Precision**: 92%
 - **Recall**: 90%
 - **F1-score**: 91%

+📄 For practical visualization of the results, including the outputs of the code, please refer to the PDF file: pdf_fraud-detection.pdf.

 ## Financial Impact 💰
 For simulation purposes, an average fraudulent transaction value of **€500** was assume.